 The C.R.A.A.P.
 Test is a way to evaluate information to decide if it is appropriate for your research.

 When you search for information, you're going to find lots of it . . . but is it good information?
-You will have to determine that for yourself, and The CRAAP Test can help.
+You will have to determine that for yourself, and the CRAAP Test can help.
+CRAAP is an acronym for Currency, Relevance, Authority, Accuracy, and Purpose.
 The CRAAP Test is a list of questions to help you evaluate the information you find.
 Different criteria will be more or less important depending on your situation or need.

 Currency – The timeliness of the information.

 Relevance – The importance of the information for your needs.

 Accuracy – The reliability, truthfulness, and correctness of the content.

 The CRAAP Test was developed by the Meriam Library at California State University, Chico.